-EST Courses consist of 75 hours of training, delivered at 25 hours per week over three weeks for Participants with a full-time Mutual Obligation Requirement and 15 hours per week over five weeks for Participants with a part-time Mutual Obligation Requirement.
+EST Courses consist of 75 hours of training, delivered at 25 hours per week over 3 weeks for Participants with a full-time Mutual Obligation Requirement and 15 hours per week over 5 weeks for Participants with a part-time Mutual Obligation Requirement.

-Participants with part-time Mutual Obligation Requirements such as Principal Carer Parents and those with Partial Capacity to Work may volunteer to undertake more than 15 hours per week of EST.
+Participants with part-time Mutual Obligation Requirements such as Principal Carer Parents and those with Partial Capacity to Work should be referred to EST courses run for 15 hours per week over 5 weeks, however they may volunteer to undertake more than 15 hours per week of EST.

-Trial Providers should ensure they refer Participants to EST Courses with sufficient lead time to meet the required minimum numbers (eight referrals for regional, 10 referrals for non-regional).
-Where a referral is made to an EST Course less than five days before the commencement date, Trial Providers should confirm in ESS Web that the minimum referrals have been met and, if they have not, contact the EST provider to confirm the Course will be going ahead.
+Trial Providers should ensure they refer Participants to EST Courses with sufficient lead time to meet the required minimum numbers (8 referrals for regional, 10 referrals for non-regional).
+Where a referral is made to an EST Course less than 5 days before the commencement date, Trial Providers should confirm in the Department's IT Systems that the minimum referrals have been met and, if they have not, contact the EST provider to confirm the Course will be going ahead.

-Trial Providers must ensure a current phone number and email address are recorded on the Participant's ESS Web profile at the time of referral to enable EST Trial Providers to make contact with Participants prior to the training.
+Trial Providers must ensure a current phone number and email address are recorded on the Participant's the Department's IT Systems profile at the time of referral to enable EST Trial Providers to make contact with Participants prior to the training.

-When making a referral to EST, Trial Providers must discuss the training with Participants, and determine if the Participant should be referred to a Training Block 1 Course, a Training Block 2 Course, or both types of EST Courses (noting the Participant remains EST Mandatory if they do not complete both Courses).
-When discussing EST referral with Participants, Trial Providers should communicate information about the course content and benefits of attending.
-To facilitate these conversations, an EST Participant fact sheet is available on the Provider Portal and short promotional videos can be found on the jobactive website.
+When making a referral to EST, Trial Providers must discuss the training with Participants, and determine if the Participant should be referred to a Training Block 1 Course, a Training Block 2 Course, or both types of EST Courses When discussing EST referral with Participants, Trial Providers should communicate information about the course content and benefits of attending.
+To facilitate these conversations, an EST Participant fact sheet is available on the Provider Portal.